 If the laminate, malamine, or thermafoil is peeling or damaged it’s probably best to remove the top layer all together.
 A heat gun or hair dryer is all you need.
 The image below shows laminate being removed using a heat gun.
 You can watch the entire video below:

 If the MDF itself is crumbling around the edges of your cabinet or has chunks missing you may still be able to repair it using wood filler, epoxy putty, or Bondo (yes, the company that makes automotive filler, however, they have a product for homes).
 You can see exactly how it’s done at Faceliftfurniture.com but here’s the process in photos:

 Check this link out to see more wood filler examples.

 However, the most affordable way to replace mobile home cabinet doors is to make your own.
-Beneath My Heart has a tutorial that will help you make your own kitchen cabinet doors here.

 Painting professionals always say that preparing the surface is the secret to getting great results when painting anything.
 This is especially true for kitchen cabinetry because you can’t see grease or small cooking particles and smoke that sticks to every surface.

 The primer and paint must create a true bond to the surface it is applied or it will peel and bubble.
 The only way to do that is to clean the surface extremely well and then clean it again.

 TSP is the most recommended cleaning agent for cabinets but a few bloggers say Dawn dishwashing liquid works just as well.